 Available for hire for recreation, social and fund raising events, craft fairs, local societies, wedding receptions and family gatherings, the Warkworth War Memorial Hall can accommodate groups from 5 to 140, 7 days a week.
-It is also used by the Parish Council and serves as a polling station.

-The Hall is managed as a charity for use by local inhabitants without distinction of political, religious or other opinions.
+It is managed as a charity for use by local inhabitants without distinction of political, religious or other opinions.
 The more formal document defining its purpose and ongoing management is described in the Scheme (pdf), overseen by the Charity Commisioners for England and Wales.